sumerman/clamorous/README.md

 HTTP pub/sub service with complex filtering ability.

 Suppose you to have an intensive stream of events on the one side and bunch of clients on the other.
-Futhermore each of those clients interested only in 1/100 of all events. **Clamorous** designed to solve exactly this kind of problems.
+Futhermore, each of those clients interested only in 1/100 of all events. **Clamorous** is designed to solve exactly this kind of problems.

 Environment
 -----------